hinsoned/Active_Recall_Pro/README.md

     - Add landing route in views.py (this is one page)
     - Add landing.html file
 9. Enable flashcards to be organized in to decks
-    - Create branch
+    - [x] Create branch
-    - Adjust models.py for new deck model
+    - [x] Adjust models.py for new deck model
-    - Add one to many relationship from user to deck and deck to fc
+    - [x] Add one to many relationship from user to deck and deck to fc
+    - [x] Add 'create deck' button to home page
-    - Adjust list page to list decks instead of cards
+    - Adjust home page to list decks instead of cards
+        - [x] Update home route to pass in list of all decks
+        - [x] change home.html to display bootstrap cards for each deck
+        - create a route for viewing each deck.
+    - Add clickable card for each deck to navigate to a deck page with a card list
+    - Add create card form and study button to deck pages.
     - Create a "non-deck" for cards that are in no deck but still exist in database
 10. Update home now that it does not have card list (will still have card create)
     - Display greeting to user